 So how come most hiring managers would rather visit the dentist than have a day full of interviews?
 Many companies don’t follow proper protocol during the hiring process, which makes the people doing the hiring have to jump through unnecessary hoops.
 For example, calling people for interviews without doing due diligence such as background checks or document verification could lead to a mess.
 It creates more work for hiring managers without getting any work done.

-Therefore, the key to getting this positive experience is in preparation, following some basic rules, and being professional.
-We recommend following these basic steps
+Therefore, the key to getting a positive experience is in preparation, following some basic rules, and being professional.
+We recommend following these basic steps.

 Prepare an Interview Guide